 Persistent Misunderstandings

-When multiple attempts at clarification fail, and the other party insists on their own version of events, projection may be clouding communication.
+When repeated attempts at clarification go nowhere, and the other person insists on their own version of events, projection may be clouding communication.

-Spotting these signs can help shift focus from blaming the other person to exploring underlying fears.
-Instead of reacting defensively, try pausing and asking yourself: “Is it possible they are uncomfortable with something in themselves?”
-This moment of introspection can interrupt the automatic projection cycle and open a space for honest dialogue.
+Spotting these signs can help shift the focus from blaming the other person to exploring what may be happening underneath the surface.
+Instead of reacting defensively, try pausing and asking yourself, “Is it possible they are uncomfortable with something in themselves?”
+That moment of reflection can interrupt the automatic cycle and create space for a more honest conversation.

 Steps for Personal Growth and Healthy Connections